Received a Tax Notice? Respond and Resolve with our Tax Experts.

 • Overseas Tour Packages - Any overseas tour package also attracts TCS on the amount incurred.
 However, in this case, even if the amount incurred is below Rs.7 lakhs, it is still charged to tax.
 If the cost of the tour package is less than Rs.7 lakhs, a TCS @5% is applicable.
 Similarly, if the cost of the tour package exceeds Rs.7 lakhs, then the TCS will be applicable @20%.

 • Foreign Investments - Taxpayers investing in foreign stocks, cryptos, or mutual funds have to pay a TCS of 20% if their total investment exceeds Rs.7 lakhs during the year.
-It also includes the investments made in Indian mutual funds that deal in foreign stocks; it will not be considered foreign remittance and not be taxable under the LRS.
+It also includes the investments made in Indian mutual funds that deal in foreign stocks; it will not be considered foreign remittance and will not be taxable under the LRS.

 • Tax on Debit, Credit, and Forex Cards - Payments made by credit card do not come under the ambit of LRS.
 However, the payments made using Forex cards and debit cards do come under the purview of LRS.
 And, if any payment exceeding Rs.7 lakhs is made using these cards, then TCS is applicable @20% on such expenditure.